 What is an Affidavit?

 An affidavit is a legal document containing a written statement sworn under oath.
 Affidavits are often used in court proceedings, where a statement of the facts of a matter is required.
-When you write an affidavit and sign it, you’re swearing under the law that the information contained in the document is true.
+When you write an affidavit and sign it, you’re swearing under the law that the information contained in the document is accurate.

 Affidavits are signed voluntarily in the presence of witnesses and notarized by a public official.
-Meeting these requirements makes affidavits legally binding and the signer risks the penalty of perjury if they lie.
+Meeting these requirements makes affidavits legally binding, and the signer risks the penalty of perjury if they lie.

 When is an Affidavit Used?

 An affidavit is used when someone is required or asked to make a statement of fact under oath.
-It can be due to the party having first-hand knowledge or experience.
-They may also have observed an event relating to a court case.

 You’ll commonly find affidavits used in the following situations: